jameelgrand/aws-bg-web-stack/README.md

 6. Deploy Lambda with runtime `Python 2.7`, handler `elbattachment.main` and role `lambda-autoscaling-elbattachment`

-7. Deploy web stack, referencing previously configured resources
+7. Deploy web stack, referencing previously configured resources.
+UserData uses apt-get and ufw so an Ubuntu AMI ought to be used.
+Specify e.g. `v1.0.0` for ReleaseX parameter for testing.

 8. Test via live/staging DNS names, run stack updates to switch between ASGs